Frequently Asked Questions

 Selecting a major or field of study is a personal decision made by considering your interests, skills, values and preferences.
 A counselor can assist you with this process.
 You can call 630-942-2259, select 3 to make an appointment with a counselor.

-I have to complete a term by term plan for my Financial Aid Appeal.
+I have to complete Educational Plan for my Financial Aid Appeal.
 How do I do that?

 - Check eligibility